InTEGr8or/moral-rights/content/_index.md

 Each individual has a life, the have only one life, and they are the only rightful and proper _owner_ of that life.
 So it is also the foundation of any discussion of property.

+## The Good and The Bad

+The bad can only be judged in relation to some concept of the good, so we should start with a statement of the good.

+People survive by producing beneficial circumstance.
+An example is breathing.
+The intake of oxygen is necessary for the continuance of the decision-making process beyond a very limited timeframe, and so it serves as a good example.
+The inhalation of oxygen also only needs to occur for a short duration before effluent needs to be exhaled, there is a time-based decision-making component of judgment, and this is true of all decision making and all judgement.
+The value of inhalation it's valuable too a particular person and for a particular duration.

 ## Old-world systems: Right to rule

 - Devine right